randysimms/randysimms/README.md

 - 👋 Hi, I’m @randysimms
-- 👀 I’m interested in python, java, django, and devops.
+- 👀 I’m interested in python, java, cloud engineering, and devops.
-- 🌱 I’m currently learning django and Google Cloud.
+- 🌱 I’m currently learning AWS and Google Cloud.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...